When property owners decide to replace windows and patio doors, they often choose aluminium or uPVC.

 Aluminium vs uPVC is not a clear cut decision.
 Much will depend on your budget, personal preferences and other factors such as soundproofing, the view and the standard of accessories you want.

 There is little difference between uPVC and aluminium windows at many levels.
 Both rate well for thermal efficiency and security, and modern windows come in a wide variety of colours and finishes.

 uPVC windows are more affordable than aluminium, like-for-like, but the overall cost will depend on a host of factors such as the levels of soundproofing and security you require.

 Talking to window installation experts such as Select Window Systems can help you decide which is the best for your property.
 And if you still can't choose between uPVC or aluminium, why not get window installation quotes for both?

-But remember that it is crucial to compare like for like, taking into account the glazing options, frame colour, accessories and factor these into the overall costs of the window installation project.
+But remember that it is crucial to compare like for like, considering the glazing options, frame colour, accessories and factor these into the overall costs of the window installation project.